S.African court rules in favour of insurer Liberty in row with rival

 Liberty said the court concluded that customers' data from Vitality belongs to them and they are free to use it how they wish.

-"This judgement is a great victory for our customers as they can derive significant benefits from using their own wellness data," Liberty CEO David Jewell said in a statement.
+"This judgement is a great victory for our customers as they can derive significant benefits from using their own wellness data," Liberty executive David Jewell said in a statement.

+Hylton Kallner, CEO of Discovery South Africa, said while the result was disappointing, Discovery respects the decision and does not intend to appeal.

+"We hold Liberty in high regard as a competitor but felt and remain deeply of the view that using our IP without our consent or paying anything for its use and benefits, is morally questionable," he said in a statement, adding Discovery has taken steps to protect Vitality's intellectual property.

 The Vitality programme has helped make Discovery one of South Africa's most popular insurers, and many rivals, including banks trying to push into insurance, have created similar offerings to try to compete.